Just the FAQ

 who am I?, what do I feel? and what do I want?

-Yet believable developed motivated characters must coherently and consistently work out such questions in their own way, not just the writer, in order to actually move the audience, and not just the writer...
+Believable developed motivated characters represent real humanity, and likewise must coherently and consistently work out such questions each in their own way, in order actually to move the audience, and not just the sentimental author.

 A. Most standard and obvious would be to dismiss melodrama in any terms of inferiority to true drama, bathos in terms over shooting the mark of pathos, and inner conflict specifically, as a merely a special case or level of conflict, generally.
 Far more illuminating and precise, however, to move from bathos to melodrama and thence to motivated characterization, because it is bathos that is key to the dramatic failure and limitations of melodrama precisely because melodrama is an oft bathetic inadequacy of motivation in characterization.
 After all, there would be little drama in passionlessly superficial Behaviorism.
-Indeed, conflict remains crucial psychologically on the inside as interpersonally in the world outside, and more dramatic character motivation truly depends upon the all important tension on the level of inner conflict
+Indeed, conflict remains crucial psychologically on the inside as interpersonally in the world outside, and more dramatic character motivation truly depends upon the all important tension on the level of distressing inner conflict, conflicting emotions, sympathies or priorities continually stimulated by circumstances or situation either in the present plotline or the past back-story.

+The dramatic scene breaks down into Motivation-Reaction Units: Immediate reactions are often reflexive, but then conscious deliberation ensues upon what action to take next.
+Or does it?
 Life can only be lived forwards, but only understood or recognized in hindsight.
-Indeed, do we consider our options and consciously take action, or do our actions simply come upon us as we react, and only then rationalize afterward?
+Indeed, do we consider our options and consciously take action, or do our actions simply come upon us as we react to situation, and only then rationalize afterward?
 People often make their most important decisions with their heart but only then rationalize intellectually.
 Hence, Problem Solving and Justification are reciprocal functions, and one must be shaped to rationalize the other, with integrity or else into cognitive dissonance, that, even as manifest in dialogue as Antiprocess, is the inner conflict of dishonest hypocrisy.
-Frequently, the self conscious illusion of individual will is only the burden of responsibility in hindsight, an artifact of the personal narrative facilitating growth which is possible only out of regret.
+Frequently, the self conscious illusion of individual will is only the burden of responsibility in hindsight, an artifact of the personal narrative facilitating growth which is possible only out of regret, Ecclesiastical wisdom such as increaseth sorrow.
+For not only, in the Socratic Wisdom of Will Rogers, are we all ignorant only on different subjects, but perhaps even variously callow.
+Indeed, as Nietzsche declares: "Character is determined more by the lack of certain experiences than by those one has had."

 And beyond direct action, our influence upon others may often be even the more misguided and deluded.

-Characters develop out of situation, and plot ideas emerge from characters in different situations and the actions undertaken because of their relationships and conflict on every level, the friction entailed as characters come into contact, every level of dramatic conflict, internal and external, the classic reversal as in the estrangement of the bullied idealistic whistle blower.
+Characters develop out of situation, and plot ideas emerge from characters in different situations and the actions undertaken because of their relationships and conflict on every level, the friction entailed as characters come into contact, every level of dramatic conflict, internal and external, Peripeteia as in the estrangement of the bullied idealistic whistle blower.

 Put the whistle blowers in charge!